 - Vanilla Almond and Sea Salt– Replace half the almonds with smoked almonds, add 1/4 teaspoon vanilla extract, and sprinkle the tops of the bars with sea salt.

-How to store keto energy bars
+Storing and freezing keto energy bars

 - To store: Granola bars are fragile and sticky, so should always be stored in the refrigerator.
 Keep them covered, and they will keep well for up to 4 weeks.

-- To freeze: Individually wrap bars in parchment paper and place them in a ziplock bag and store in the freezer for up to 6 months.
+- To freeze: Individually wrap bars in parchment paper and place them in a ziplock bag and store them in the freezer for up to 6 months.

-More delicious keto snacks to try
+More keto snack recipes to try

 Keto Granola Bars